rouni001/CLARK/docs/QUICKSTART.md

 - If `scripts/classify_metagenome.sh` says targets are not configured, run `scripts/set_targets.sh` first.
 - If a script says an executable is missing, run `make all`.
-- If `-n` does not speed up classification, check the install output for `OpenMP: disabled`.
+- If `-n` does not speed up classification, check the build output for `OpenMP: disabled`.
 - Paths containing spaces are supported by the modernized scripts.
 Avoid moving the database directory after running `scripts/set_targets.sh`; rerun